Finmeccanica head arrested over India bribe allegations

 In a statement, Italy's economy ministry said it was working to provide management continuity, the protection of shareholders' interests and transparency in decision-making at the group.

-Finmeccanica convened a meeting of its board for Wednesday at 5:00 p.m.
-British time to consider the next steps.
+Finmeccanica convened a meeting of its board for Wednesday at 1700 GMT to consider the next steps.
 In a statement, it said activities would continue as usual "in order to limit the impact from today's judicial activities on, amongst other things, the disposals process under way."

-The heavily indebted group is seeking to sell its AnsaldoEnergia power engineering business to focus on its core aerospace and defence activities and avoid a costly credit rating downgrade.
+The heavily indebted group is seeking to sell its AnsaldoEnergia power engineering business to focus on its core aerospace and defense activities and avoid a costly credit rating downgrade.

-India, currently the world's largest weapons importer, has a history of corruption in defence deals dating back to the 1980s.
+India, currently the world's largest weapons importer, has a history of corruption in defense deals dating back to the 1980s.

 Police searched Orsi's home and the offices of AgustaWestland, close to Milan.
-The Milan offices of Finmeccanica, Italy's second-biggest corporate employer after Fiat Spa, were also searched.
+The Milan offices of Finmeccanica, Italy's second-biggest corporate employer after Fiat Spa FIA.MI, were also searched.

 POLITICAL SHADOWS

-Orsi, a long-serving defence industry executive, has always denied any wrongdoing with regard to a corruption inquiry into AgustaWestland which first came to light in February 2011.
+Orsi, a long-serving defense industry executive, has always denied any wrongdoing with regard to a corruption inquiry into AgustaWestland which first came to light in February 2011.

 His lawyer Ennio Amodio told reporters on Tuesday that Orsi was stunned by the arrest.
 "He cannot figure out what he can be accused of.
 He did not pocket a single euro and did not distribute any money," Amodio said.